unoplatform/uno/doc/articles/guides/open-id-connect.md

 ## Step 3 - Prepare the UI

-Add the following lines in your application, in `[Project-name].Shared.MainPage.xaml`:
+Add the following lines in your application, in `[Project-name]/MainPage.xaml`:

 ``` xml